-G. LIMITATIONS ON BRIEFS AND MEMORANDA
+F. LIMITATIONS ON BRIEFS AND MEMORANDA

-Briefs and/or memoranda in support of or in opposition to any motion in this court shall not exceed twenty pages unless a party first obtains leave of court.
+Briefs and/or memoranda in support of or in opposition to any motion shall not exceed twenty pages unless a party first obtains leave of court.

 A motion for leave must set forth the reasons excess pages are required and the number of pages sought.